Frequently Asked Questions

 Are MZB's books available in audio versions?
 Yes.
 We know of the following:

 How do I find copies of MZB's books which are out of print?
 There are many excellent websites for finding books you can't find elsewhere.
 See the Book Search Services" setions of our Links page.
-We have also been putting her work out in electronic form on Fictionwise and we're adding Kindle versions of some of it.

 I want to make a movie of Mists of Avalon; how do I get permission?
 You can't.
 The film rights to MISTS were sold to James Coburn years ago.
 It was filmed in the Czech Republic in 2000 and first aired as a television mini-series on TNT in July 2001.
 The soundtrack is available on CD; the video is available in DVD and VHS formats.Why doesn't the bibliograpy list the books MZB wrote under pen names?
 MZB always said that if she had wanted people to know she had written them, she would have put her name on them.
 The books under various pen names were written while she had children and a sick husband to support, and at the time she wrote them they were considered pornography.
 Also, in at least one case, the editor added several scenes which she felt completely destroyed the character of the book.